For other combination of tours, a 12 % discount will be applied for the following tours:

-Come experience the arctic nature rage and beauty with our Polar Adventures team!
+Come experience the arctic natures raw beauty with our Polar Adventures team!

 Your guides are real local polar pioneers.
 Kenneth and Marlene with their dynamic Polar team are pleased to share with you, real polar experiences.
-We are a small family- company, living the adventure up north.
+We are a small family- company, living the adventure here up north.

 Our Northern trips are all about having fun, in cosy groups, in a genuine, local, family-friendly Scandinavian style.

-We will help you tailor authentic and mystical excursions in the arctic wilderness.
+We will help you tailor authentic, mystical excursions in the arctic wilderness.

 You can only see the northern lights when the sky is dark.
 During the light nights of the Arctic summer, the aurora may be active – but it won’t be visible because the light emitted by the aurora is much weaker than sunlight.